Your Bag

 Maintain Oral Health

-Although not a popular choice in oral healthcare like peppermint or eucalyptus essential oil, bay leaf can be used for its antimicrobial properties.
-It can be blended with lavender oil for a better after effect in the mouth.
+Although not a popular choice in oral healthcare like peppermint or eucalyptus essential oil, bay leaf can also be used for oral health.
+It can be blended with lavender oil for a better after-effect in the mouth.

 Bay Leaf Essential Oil Uses